canonical/snapd/integration-tests/README.md

 ### Excluding flaky tests on low-performance systems

 We have found that some tests give random results on low-performance systems.
-You can exclude this tests by passing `excludeFlakyOnLowPerformance` to the `test-build-tags`
+You can exclude this tests by passing `lowperformance` to the `test-build-tags`
 flag:

-    go run integration-tests/main.go -test-build-tags=excludeFlakyOnLowPerformance
+    go run integration-tests/main.go -test-build-tags=lowperformance